wally-kroeker/GraphSigninExport/tasks/active_context.md

    - Implement token caching and management
    - Add more test cases for error scenarios

-2. Begin Graph API Client Implementation
+2. Expand Graph API Client Implementation
-   - Design base client interface
+   - Add more report types (users, devices, applications)
-   - Implement pagination handling
+   - Implement additional filtering options
-   - Set up error management
-   - Add data retrieval methods
+   - Improve data transformation and formatting

-3. Plan Data Export Features
+3. Improve Export Functionality
-   - Design export formats (CSV, Excel, JSON)
+   - Add support for more export formats (Excel, JSON)
-   - Plan data transformation logic
+   - Implement data visualization options
-   - Consider performance optimizations
+   - Add scheduling capability for recurring reports

 ## Current Decisions and Considerations

 - Using UV (Astral) as the primary Python environment manager
 - Using azure-identity and msgraph-sdk for Microsoft Graph integration
 - Successfully implemented app-only authentication using client credentials flow
-- Focusing on robust error handling and token management
+- Successfully implemented sign-in logs export with flexible filtering options
+- Planning to expand to more Microsoft Graph data endpoints
-- Planning for efficient data retrieval and pagination
+- Planning for efficient data retrieval and pagination handling

 ## Known Issues and Challenges